rehierl/abstract-properties/02-x-mathematics/02-0-basic-maths/5-3-pre-sub-sequent-1.md

 ## issues with presequent/subsequent

-The issue with these "notions" is however, if the elements within a sequence are allowed to appear multiple times.
+The issue with these "notions" is however, if the elements within a sequence are allowed to appear more than once.
 Since the descriptions "presequent" and "subsequent" then allow to derive seemingly conflicting statements.

 ```